 Pendle

 § This page gives an overview of the Pendle local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Pendle lies in eastern Lancashire, named after the distinctive Pendle Hill, a landmark rising above moorland and valleys.
 Nelson and Colne are the main towns, with textile heritage, markets, and local museums.
 The Leeds and Liverpool Canal runs through, while villages like Barrowford and Trawden sit among rolling countryside.
 Pendle is also associated with the famous Pendle Witches of the 17th century, adding historic intrigue to its scenic uplands and rural charm.

-The administrative boundary of Pendle can be viewed on OpenStreetMap: District Boundary of Pendle.
+The administrative boundary of Pendle can also be viewed on OpenStreetMap: District Boundary of Pendle.

 Key Facts about Pendle